 If you’re not a naturally tidy person, or you live with people who aren’t, there are bound to be times you need to know how to speed clean your house.
-Maybe you just found out company is coming?
-Or you’re fed up with how the place looks but don’t want to spend the whole day on it?
-It happens, and it’s nothing to panic about.
+Maybe you just found out you’ve got company coming.
+Or you’re fed up with how the place looks but don’t want to spend the whole day on it.
+It happens, and there’s no need to panic.

-But I admit there are times when I skip my daily cleaning routine, and occasionally weeks when I don’t have time for deeper cleaning.
-(Though, as someone with psoriatic arthritis, it’s usually pain that keeps me from both.)
+But there are times when I skip my daily cleaning routine, and occasionally weeks when I forgo a deeper cleaning.
+(As someone with psoriatic arthritis, it’s usually pain that keeps me from both.)
 Then I look around and realize how the mess is affecting my mood and productivity.

-That’s when it’s good to know how to speed clean your house.
-It’s not a substitute for a deeper weekly cleaning, mind you, but it gets the place looking nice enough that company wouldn’t know I’ve slacked off a few days.
-Plus, after a speed cleaning it’s easier to transition back to a regular, more thorough cleaning schedule since there are fewer messes and less clutter to deal with.
+Plus, after a speed cleaning, it’s easier to transition back to a more thorough schedule since there are fewer messes and less clutter to deal with.

-So if you need to reset your home, or you’re looking for help cleaning when you don’t have time to follow more thorough cleaning routines, this is for you!
+So if you need to reset your home, or you’re looking for help cleaning when you don’t have time to truly clean, this is for you!

 How To Speed Clean Your House

 • A laundry hamper, box or bag to hold collected clutter

 • Bathroom disinfectant spray*

 • Glass cleaner*

 * You can find my recipes to make your own cleaners here.